g-strou/EvolutionaryComputationProject/README.md

 The big yellow dot has not any functional role, only visualizes a point of reference that is used internally.

+The info file is the one submitted with the project describing where the ECJ code must be set to run in the ECJ folders

 -----------------------------------------------------------------